juliajauss/AMSAes128EndToEnd/README.md

 # A self-contained Azure Media Service (AMS) End-to-End Szenario with Dynamic AES 128 Encryption

-This repository contains a end-to-end solution to show how Dynamic AES 126 encryption works within a single Visual Studio Solution.
+This repository contains a end-to-end solution to show how dynamic AES 126 encryption works within a single Visual Studio Solution.

 **You will find 3 projects in the project:**